 We use a variety of reading materials including The Oxford Reading Tree Scheme and Collins Big Cat Scheme for EYFS and KS1.
 In KS2, we use the Accelerated Reader system which challenges children to read and complete quizzes in order to achieve their reading targets.
 There are a huge variety of texts and authors included on the AR system ranging from Michael Morpurgo, David Walliams and Roald Dahl.
 The children are heard reading individually and in groups.
 The guided reading sessions cover both fiction and non-fiction books.
 Guided reading also develops the children’s comprehension skills.
-A range of ICT programmes are used to enhance learning, like AR and Phonics Play.
-Parents are given clear expectations about reading at home.
+A range of ICT programmes are used to enhance learning, like AR.
+For more information please see the 'Parent Guide to AR' below.

 Handwriting is taught as a discrete lesson but then is reinforced during all written activities.
 Children begin to use a cursive script in KS1 and by KS2 are awarded pen licences for continuously joined and neat handwriting.